-(a) When submitting a notification of its intent to plan to add a degree program (baccalaureate, master's, and doctoral) to the institution's program inventory [Table of Programs], an institution of higher education shall first be available to address the Board at a regularly scheduled meeting and shall submit information to the Board including the title of the proposed program, level, [and] Classification of Instructional Program (CIP) Code,[and] provide a brief description of the proposed program including anticipated costs and revenues during the first five years, and identify the existing or new administrative unit in which the proposed program would be offered.
-Planning Notification must occur prior to an institution submitting a proposal for a new degree program that requires Board approval.
+(a) When submitting a Planning Notification [notification of its [intent to] plan] to add a degree program (baccalaureate, master's, and doctoral) to the institution's program inventory [Table of Programs], an institution of higher education may be requested to [shall [first] be available to] address the Board, upon request, at a regularly scheduled meeting to describe how the institution believes the potential program contributes to the efficient and effective diffusion of education throughout the state while avoiding costly duplication in program offerings, faculties, and physical plants. and An institution shall submit written information to the Board including the title of the potential proposed program, level, [and] Classification of Instructional Program (CIP) Code,[and] anticipated date of proposal submission, and provide a brief description of the proposed program [anticipated costs and revenues during the first five years, and identify the existing or new administrative unit in which the proposed program would be offered].
+Planning Notification must occur prior to an institution beginning planning for or submitting a proposal for a new degree program that requires Board approval.